EBZebra/docs/edge/source/guide/printingGuide.md

 	:::javascript
 	myPrinter.retrieveFileNames(function (e){

 		// e.status : PRINTER_STATUS_SUCCESS, PRINTER_STATUS_ERROR
 		// e.fileNames : ARRAY of file names
-		//

 	});

-Once the file names are known, your app can print to them, passing variables as specified within the ZPL or CPCL files themselves.
+Once the file names are known, your app can 'print' to them, passing variables as specified within the ZPL or CPCL files themselves.
 This is done using either the [printStoredFormatWithArray](../api/printingzebra#mprintStoredFormatWithArray) method or the [printStoredFormatWithHash](../api/printingzebra#mprintStoredFormatWithHash) method.
 Both include three parameters:

 ###Parameter 1- formatPathOnPrinter
 This will be 'E:filename' where 'filename' is the name of the file that we sent in the previous step, or one that existed on the device (assuming the file is on the printer's 'E' partition)